raspberrychris/kidsteepees/content/_index.md

 ### Customers Say about this product

->  Good quality 👌 My daughter loves it!
+>  "Good quality 👌 My daughter absolutely loves it!
 Very spacious easy to assembly!
-Looks exactly like in pictures .Definitely recommend 👍
+Definitely recommend" 👍